-The different variants of InceptionNet and ResNet have shown very good performance with relatively low computational cost.
-With the hypothesis that residual connections would cause the training of Inception networks accelerated significantly, the authors of the original InceptionNet proposed InceptionResNet in \cite{szegedy2017inception}.
+\paragraph*{InceptionResNetV2:} The different variants of InceptionNet and ResNet have shown very good performance with relatively low computational costs.
+With the hypothesis that residual connections would cause Inception network training to accelerate significantly, the authors of the original InceptionNet proposed InceptionResNet~\cite{szegedy2017inception}.
 In this, the pooling operation inside the main inception modules was replaced by the residual connections.
-Each Inception block is followed by a filter expansion layer (1x1 convolution without activation) which is used for scaling up the dimensions of the filters back before the residual addition, to match the input size.
+Each Inception block is followed by a filter expansion layer (1x1 convolution without activation), which is used for scaling up the dimensions of the filters back before the residual addition, to match the input size.

-This is one of the networks that has been used in this research, because of its performance on the dataset that has been used.